ahaqxjl/MintQuickNotes/dev_env_for_django.md

-# Prepare development environment of AngelsCity on Ubuntu
+# Prepare development environment of Django on Ubuntu

 ## Install LAMP
-AngelsCity will run on MySQL db, to install MySQL db, tasksel is recommended way to install LAMP server.
+Django will run on MySQL db, to install MySQL db, tasksel is recommended way to install LAMP server.

     sudo apt-get install tasksel
     sudo tasksel